Wanna travel? Put an Explorer Chick Gift Card on Your Wish List!

 11. Invest in a Hiking GPS/Satellite Communicator

 Our Explorer Chick Guides are true explorers in every sense of the word.
 They love getting out and hiking solo.
 They also take hiking safely very seriously.
 One thing they never leave home without is a personal satellite communicator.
-Lauren opts for a Spot while Kirstie and Explorer Chick Guide Kimberly both rely on the Garmin inReach Mini.
+Guides Kirstie and Kimberly both rely on the Garmin inReach Mini.
+So, what’s your go-to device for staying connected and safe on the trails?
 If you start hiking alone on a regular basis, do some research and find a device that works best for you.

 Need more inspiration for where to go on your next solo hike?
 See some of our other posts for the best hiking trails in the Midwest and the best places to travel solo in the USA!